20 June 2018

 This has led to an increasing number of holiday operators offering pet friendly accommodation in the region.
 We have recently opened the brand new stunning Keswick Reach Lodge Retreat which even features outdoor dog washing facilities so you can give your pet a good wash before returning to your holiday lodge after exploring the area.
 We even provide guests staying with their pets at the resort with a range of doggy treats upon arrival as part of their Yappy Days offering!

 With this in mind, we’ve put together a list of the top 5 dog friendly walking routes in the Lake District ahead of your next trip to the region:

 Derwentwater in Keswick is without question one of the most visually impressive natural wonders to behold in the region being surrounded by breath taking mountains which accentuate the plethora of colours which Mother Nature has been kind enough to bestow on the area.

 In fact, the area is so beautiful that it was recently used as the backdrop to a number of scenes in the smash hit Hollywood film Star Wars Episode VII: The Force Awakens.

 We recommend taking the full 9 mile route around the Lake starting at The Moot Hall where you will find helpful maps and information to help guide you on your walk.

-The horrific floods that hit Cumbria in December 2015 caused significant damage to one of the areas most popular walking routes – the Keswick to Threkeld Railway Path.
+The horrific floods that hit Cumbria in December 2015 caused damage to one of the areas most popular walking routes – the Keswick to Threlkeld Railway Path.

 Once you’ve completed this four mile trek, we recommend heading to the Threlkeld Village Hall where you can take advantage of a range of tasty refreshments, sandwiches, cakes and scones whilst basking in the glory of the surrounding countryside.